Poseidon Retsinas, Founder & CEO, HedgeLegal

-The first step for Managers is to act now and calculate their AANA to see how they compare to the thresholds for each phase of implementation.
-The AANA determination months for Phase 5 are upon us (March, May and June 2020) and those for Phase 6 are not far off (June, July and August 2020).
+The first step for Managers is to calculate their AANA to see how they compare to the thresholds for each phase of implementation.
+The AANA determination months for Phase 5 are (March, May and June 2021) and those for Phase 6 will follow soon thereafter (June, July and August 2021).
 It may prove difficult to calculate this with accuracy and compliance bottlenecks may form around deadlines set by regulation, making it difficult to get last-minute help and advice.

 Managers will be required to make representations to their SDs shortly as to their status.
 If a Manager is unable to make the representations, SDs may refuse to continue

 First, determine your current IM requirements with each SD group (using either Grid or SIMM).
 Next, consider how this might change in the future in accordance with projected Fund growth and changes in strategy depending on market developments.
 This will provide a good sense of whether a Fund is close to the IM Threshold.